wiklundm/arcticsleddogclub/README.md

 ### Course section

 There are unordered lists with short information about the course content, time, place and price for the course, and pertinent information.
 The different sections have different background-colours which makes it easy to separate sections from each other and to find the information the user is looking for.
 The section is fully responsive and has different layouts depending on the screen size.
+It changes from column on small screens to rows on bigger screens.
 There is a link called Contact Us with blue underlining on the Courses page, that when clicked, sends the user to the contact form on the About us page.
 ![Screenshot of courses-section](assets/docs/course-sections.jpg) ![Screenshot of the Courses section with contact link](assets/docs/contact-link.jpg)